Xeonam/Weather-Forecast/doc/requirement-specification.md

 phenomena.
 With this advanced system, our goal is to provide weather forecasts in a modern, interactive, and customizable manner, eliminating the need for passive consumption and synchronized viewing.

+## System License

+The project is licensed under the MIT License.
+This license grants users the freedom to use, modify, and distribute the software under certain conditions.
+Please take note of the following key points regarding the MIT License:

+### MIT License

+The MIT License is a permissive open-source license that allows users to:

+- Use the software for any purpose, whether for personal, academic, or commercial use.
+- Modify the software and create derivative works.
+- Distribute the software, either in its original or modified form.
+- Use the software in proprietary projects.

+Under the MIT License, it is essential to include the original license notice and disclaimer in all copies or substantial portions of the software.
+This ensures that the original authors receive credit for their work, and it provides users with a clear understanding of the terms and conditions.#

+### Usage and Redistribution

+Users and contributors to the Weather Forecast project are free to use, adapt, and redistribute the software in compliance with the MIT License.
+This freedom promotes collaboration, innovation, and a vibrant open-source community.

+### Contributions

+If you decide to contribute to the Weather Forecast project, you are encouraged to adhere to the MIT License and ensure that your contributions align with its terms.
+This keeps the project's licensing consistent and promotes transparency.

+### Licensing Considerations

+When using or contributing to the Weather Forecast project, it's crucial to understand and respect the MIT License's terms.
+This license is selected to encourage widespread adoption and collaboration, fostering a supportive and inclusive environment for the project and its community.

+By participating in this project, you acknowledge your acceptance of the MIT License and agree to adhere to its terms and conditions.
+The license facilitates open collaboration and ensures that all contributors are credited appropriately for their work.